IsaacHair/map25.2/lunar_programs_0/readme.txt

 mfp() still operates on the presumption that the form is 1,3,12 not 7,9.
 Only the corner 128 pixels in the x and y direction are used, and, if the rocket goes off screen, it will simply loop back around.

+Version 10:
+Same as version 9, except the screen is used fully and it loops around immediately.